-The government has proposed to move this crossing to Massena, NY as part of a larger effort to consolidate crossings.
-This move would be the worst possible outcome for contraband tobacco control in the area, removing any border control or inspection stations between the illegal production factories and the rest of Canada.

-Consolidation of border crossings, as the Beyond the Border Action Plan highlights, makes sense at other crossings, especially those that carry a much larger portion of Canada-US cross border trade.
-Cornwall, however, is an exception to this, with a unique set of local circumstances that merit a different response.
+The government has previously proposed to move this crossing to Massena, NY as part of a larger effort to consolidate crossings.
+Cornwall, however, is an exception with a unique set of local circumstances that merit a different response.
+The crossing should remain where it is.